patrickbwarren/transam-triton/README.md

 This is designed to be able to handle raw machine code, 8080 op-code mnemonics, labels and cross references, ASCII characters, and ASCII text.
-For examples see the `.tri` files.

-A `.tri` code is an ASCII file consisting of a stream of tokens separated by white space characters, commas, semicolons, and/or newlines, as follows:
+A `.tri` file is an ASCII-encoded text file consisting of a stream of tokens separated by white space characters, commas, semicolons, and/or newlines.
+Other files can be included by using an `include <file>` directive, which is nestable to a certain level.
+For examples see above.

+The token stream comprises:

 Raw machine code is written using hexadecimal tokens in the range `00` to `FF`.

-Decimal numbers are preceded by `%` but the range is limited to 0-255 for single bytes and 0-65535 for 16-bit words.
+Decimal numbers are preceded by `%` but the range is limited to 0-255 to represent a single byte.

+An individual ASCII character is written as `'x'` where x is 0-9, A-Z etc, and is replaced by the corresponding ASCII byte code.

-The 8080 op-code mnemonics follow the standard naming scheme with the exception of 'Call subroutine if carry flip-flop = logic 1' for which the mnemonic `CCC` is used to avoid a clash with `CC`.
+The 8080 op-code mnemonics follow the standard naming scheme with the exception of 'Call subroutine if carry flip-flop = logic 1' for which the mnemonic `CCC` is used to avoid a clash with hexadecimal token `CC`.
+These are all replaced by the corresponding byte code.

-ASCII text is delimited by `"..."` and an individual ASCII character by `'x'` where x is 0-9, A-Z etc.
+An ASCII text string is designated by `"..."`, and is interpreted to the corresponding sequence of ASCII byte codes.

 Repeated tokens can be specified by a repeat count followed by `*`, thus for example `64*OD` generates 64 ASCII carriage return markers (see tape header below).

 Comments can be included at any point: they are delimited by `#...#` and can span multiple lines.

-Variables can be defined at any time with the syntax `VAR=<val>` where the value is represented a 2-byte hexadecimal word.
+Variables can be defined at any time with the syntax `VAR=<val>` where the value is represented a 16-bit word.
 These can be used for example to define monitor entry points for example.
-Decimal values can be assigned using the `%` notation above.
-The high and low bytes of the word can be accessed by appending `.H` and `.L` to the variable name.
+Decimal values in the range 0 to 65535 can be assigned using the `%` notation above.

-A label of the form `LABEL:` introduces a variable of this name and assigns the value to the location counter which keeps track of the number of bytes generated so far.
+Additionally a label of the form `LABEL:` introduces a variable of the same name and assigns its value to the value of the address counter for the next byte to be emitted.

+The value of a variable can be inserted into the stream at any point by referencing the variable with an `!` character.
+The value appears as a little-endian 16-bit word represented by a pair of bytes.
+For example if `GETADR=020B` then `!GETADR` would generate `OB` followed by `02`.
+For another example if `X=%12345` (`3039` in hexadecimal) has been assigned then `!X` would result in `39` followed by `30`.
+The low and high bytes of the word can be individually accessed by appending `.L` and `.H` to the variable name.
+Thus `!VAR`, and `!VAR.L` followed by `!VAR.H`, are equivalent.

-A special `ORG` variable can be set and this (re)sets the location counter for the labels.
+A special variable `ORG` can be used to (re)set the address counter.
 Typically one would use this to set the origin of the compiled code to user-space memory (for example `ORG=1600`, see below).
-Another special `END` variable is used to capture the value of the location counter at the end of the compiled code (the location of the final emitted byte).
+Another special variable `END` contains the value of the address counter at the end of the compiled code (ie one after the address of the final emitted byte).
+This can be used to make tape headers.

 With the above the standard tape header (here for `FILENAME`) can be generated by
 ```
 64*0D "FILENAME" 20 04 ORG=1600 !END
 ```
 followed by whatever code is required.
-Note that the `!END` in this generates two bytes as a little-endian 16-bit word, as required for the tape format.
+Note that the `!END` in this generates the address as two bytes in a little-endian 16-bit word, as required for the tape format.
 Thus the actual code starts at 1602.

-Strings in TRITON are usually terminated by the ASCII END OF TRANSMISSION marker (`04` or ctrl-D), so that a typical string would look like
+Strings in TRITON have to be explicitly terminated  by the ASCII END OF TRANSMISSION marker (`04` or ctrl-D) so that a typical string would look like
 ```
 STRING: "THIS IS A STRING" 04
 ```